PeterJanssen/Skinet/README.md

 ## First steps before running the app for the first time

 1. "npm install" in the client folder
-2. "dotnet restore" in root folder
+2. "dotnet restore" in solution folder
-3. create appsettings.json in API folder and copy content of appsettings.Development.json into it, add or change keys for Stripe and SendGrid
+3. create appsettings.json in API folder and copy content of appsettings.Development.json into it, add or change keys for Stripe, GoogleAuth and SendGrid
-4. "docker-compose up --detach" in the root folder
+4. "docker-compose up --detach" in the solution folder
 5. add server.crt and server.key (self signed or by a CA) and place them in client/ssl

 ## Commands

 ### Creating the docker containers

-In the root folder run the following command
+In the solution folder run the following command

 `docker-compose up --detach`